ppy/osu-wiki/news/2018/2018-04-24-project-loved-week-of-april-22nd.md

 [Seiryu - Ultramarine](https://osu.ppy.sh/beatmapsets/107377) by ::RLC::{ user=1047883 }\
 *written by ::Kaifin::{ user=2596942 }*

 ::RLC::{ user=1047883 }'s [Ultramarine](https://osu.ppy.sh/beatmapsets/107377) is a classic mapset and tournament staple that was first uploaded in 2013.
-Featuring a full spread of difficulties from an all star cast of mappers such as ::fanzhen0019::{ user=418699 } and ::yf\1bmp::{ user=1243669 }, every difficulty in this set is wonderful to both play and look at.
+Featuring a full spread of difficulties from an all star cast of mappers such as ::fanzhen0019::{ user=418699 } and ::yf_bmp::{ user=1243669 }, every difficulty in this set is wonderful to both play and look at.
 There's not much to say about this map, other than commenting on just how well executed this whole mapset is!

 [![](/wiki/shared/news/2018-04-24-project-loved-week-of-april-22nd/osu/heiju.jpg)](https://osu.ppy.sh/community/forums/topics/735987)